Prakhar2402/Iris-Data-Analysis-Summer-Training-Flames-25/README.md

 Species (Iris-setosa, Iris-versicolor, Iris-virginica)

-Dataset used: Iris.csv (included in this repository)
+📁 Dataset used: Iris.csv (included in this repository)

-🔍 What This Project Covers ->
+🔍 What This Project Covers
 📊 Exploratory Data Analysis (EDA)
-View dataset structure and summary.
+Viewed dataset structure and summary

-Handle missing values and duplicate records.
+Handled missing values and duplicate records

-Explore statistical patterns using .describe(), .info(), .nunique().
+Explored patterns using .describe(), .info(), .nunique()

 🧼 Data Preprocessing
-Cleaned column names for simplicity.
+Cleaned and renamed columns for clarity

-Dropped irrelevant columns like Id.
+Dropped irrelevant columns like Id

-Removed outliers from sepal_width using the IQR method.
+Removed outliers in sepal_width using IQR method

 📈 Data Visualization
-Used Seaborn and Matplotlib to visualize:
+Visualized using Seaborn and Matplotlib:

 Class-wise distribution